Why Tom Pidcock is a mystery before UCI World Championships assault

 Since then, he hasn’t competed in the World Series, so goes into the World Championships with his most recent appearances in the season being his two wins in Nové MÄsto three months ago.

-His previous mountain bike reuslts throughout the seasons however speak for themselves, and if they are anything to go by, he will be a strong contender to watch in Scotland.
+His previous mountain bike results throughout the seasons however speak for themselves, and if they are anything to go by, he will be a strong contender to watch in Scotland.

 He’ll have to put up a strong fight against the world’s best if he hopes to take the title, and he’s not the only skilled rider who will be aiming to transfer their successes in different disciplines to the mountain bike course.

 The winner of last Sunday’s road race, The Netherlands’ Mathieu van der Poel will also be on the start line in Glentress.
-Van der Poel is somewhat of a triple (if not more) threat himself, with five cyclo-cross World titles, European and Dutch national mountain bike titles in 2019 and 2018 respectively, and stage wins at the Tour de France and Giro d’Italia in addition to first place finishes this season at Paris–Roubaix, the race that’s commonly known as ‘The Hell of the North’, and Milan–San Remo, the longest one day race in modern professional cycling.
+Van der Poel is somewhat of a triple (if not more) threat himself, with five cyclo-cross World titles, European and Dutch national mountain bike titles in 2019 and 2018 respectively.
+He also has stage wins at the Tour de France and Giro d’Italia in addition to first place finishes this season at Paris–Roubaix, the race that’s commonly known as ‘The Hell of the North’, and Milan–San Remo, the longest one-day race in modern professional cycling.

-Like Pidcock, he has also won Strade Bianche, as well as winning the Dutch national championships alongside other notable feats including Amstel Gold.
-Albeit in a different event, his recent World road race win will provide a confidence boost, however having already completed 271.1km of racing in the past week, may also act as a hindrance.
+Like Pidcock, he has also won Strade Bianche, as well as winning the Dutch national championships alongside other notable feats including the Amstel Gold.
+Albeit in a different event, his recent World road race win will provide a confidence boost.
+But having already completed 271.1km of racing in the past week may take a toll.

-At the age of 24, Pidcock has a bright future ahead of him, and while he may one day choose to specialise in one discipline over the rest, for now, we are fortunate to have the luxury of being able to marvel at his excellence across all three.
+At 24, Pidcock has a bright future ahead of him, and while he may one day choose to specialise in one discipline over the rest, for now, we are fortunate to have the luxury of being able to marvel at his excellence across all three.